fletcher/SimplenoteSync/README.txt

     Do the text files end in ".txt"?
 For documents to be recognized as text files to be uploaded, they have to have that file extension.

+    Text files can't be located in subdirectories - this script does not (by design) recurse folders looking for files (since they shouldn't be anywhere but the specified directory).

 TROUBLESHOOTING
     If SimplenoteSync isn't working, I've tried to add more (and better) error messages.
 Common problems so far include: